 FREE Irish Ancestry Research Sources – The Start — Part 1: How to search Irish Ancestors correctly.

-— MAPPING TO LOOK AT LOCAL AREAS LISTED:
+MAPPING – LOOK AT LOCAL AREAS:

 |Civil Parish – Church of Ireland||Barony||Poor Law Union||Catholic Parish||Catholic Diocese|

 |Easky||Tireragh||Dromore West||Easky; Kilglass||Killala|

 |Kilturra||Corran||Tobercurry||Kilshalvey, Kilturra and Cloonoghill||Achrony|